godot-rust/book/src/toolchain/export-web.md

 ## Troubleshooting

 1. Make sure _Extensions Support_ is turned on when exporting.
+2. Make sure you are using the recommended compiler flags.
-2. When using Godot 4.3+, _Thread Support_ has to be turned on during export unless your extension supports a `nothreads` build, as described in the ["Thread Support" section](#thread-support-godot-43-or-later).
+3. When using Godot 4.3+, _Thread Support_ has to be turned on during export unless your extension supports a `nothreads` build, as described in the ["Thread Support" section](#thread-support-godot-43-or-later).
-3. If the game was exported with _Thread Support_ enabled (or targeting Godot 4.1 or 4.2), make sure the webserver you use to host your game supports
+4. If the game was exported with _Thread Support_ enabled (or targeting Godot 4.1 or 4.2), make sure the webserver you use to host your game supports
 Cross-Origin Isolation.
 Web games hosted on [itch.io](https://itch.io), for example, should already support this out of the box.

     To test it locally, you can either use the Godot editor's built-in web game runner (shown in ["Running the webserver"](#running-the-webserver)),